eoniboogie/eoniboogie.github.io/_posts/2025-04-14-grandparent.md

 ![webdav](/assets/img/writeup/HTB/granny/webdav.png)

-Use the available vulnerability and set a session to the session that we connected before.
+Use the available vulnerability and set a session to the session that we connected before, say session 1.

-After running the exploit, it may say permission denied.
-Then you need to go back to the previous session and migrate to NT Authority process.
+After running the exploit, it may say _permission denied_.
+Then you need to go back to the session 1 and migrate to NT Authority process for higher privileges.

 ![migrate](/assets/img/writeup/HTB/granny/migrate.png)